 Unusual Problems: There appear to be multiple sources of contamination from past oil and gas production.
+It is difficult to know if samples taken from PWS wells are properly purged.
+KCC utilizes conductivity readings during the purging of each well to check for stabilization of conductivity before sampling.

-Status of Project: KCC sampled the Public Water Supply Wells (PWS) and Monitoring Wells (MW) on August 5th, 2022.
-PWS-7 could not be sampled as the bailer became caught on an unknown object in the unused well.
+Status of Project: KCC sampled the Public Water Supply Wells (PWS) and Monitoring Wells (MW) on August 31st, 2023.
+PWS-7 is not sampled anymore as bailers can become caught on an unknown object in the unused well.
 This well is usually locked to protect the chlorination system for the Public Water supply, but the well is not in use.
-The last sampled event for PMW-7 was in 2021, which tested at 200 mg/L. All other PWS wells increased in chlorides from 2021 levels.
-PWS#13 increased by 120 mg/L. Though higher this year, chlorides at this site have fluctuated over time.
-If multiple sampling events show increases, it could mean a trend, but all increases are small this year.
-The KCC chloride levels in MW-1 increased from 946 to 1,125 mg/L. Historically MW-1 has been as high as 1500 mg/L chlorides.
-MW-2 was stable with a chloride level of 45 mg/L. KCC airlifted both wells instead of using the downhole electric pump.
+The last sampled event for PMW-7 was in 2021, which tested at 200 which is significantly lower than past sampling events.
+All other PWS wells decreased in chlorides from 2022 levels, except PWS-11 which went up by 10 mg/L. PWS#13 decreased by 225 mg/L, but during the sampling event, it was noted that the well was running full throttle.
+The KCC chloride levels in MW-1 decreased from 1,125 to 900 mg/L. Historically MW-1 has been as high as 1500 mg/L chlorides.
+MW-2 was stable with a chloride level of 40 mg/L. KCC airlifted both wells instead of using the downhole electric pump.